 Can the disaffiliated groups that are now aligned with ACNA buy or lease the properties from TECSC?
 No. Our focus is on working with those who want to remain in their churches and worship as Episcopalians.
 TECSC is responsible for being good stewards of all the property and assets of our diocese, seeing that they are used for the mission of the church.
 We are committed to helping each congregation move through the transition process in ways that will help them grow and flourish.

 What is happening with Camp St. Christopher?
 Camp St. Christopher is one of the diocesan properties belonging to TECSC under the South Carolina Supreme Court decision.
 When the court decision is implemented, TECSC has a transition plan ready, so St. Christopher can continue operating with minimal or no disruption.
 Discussions are taking place with the current leadership to ensure that reservations will be honored when the transition happens.
-TECSC also is planning a “Happening” youth retreat at St. Christopher March 1-3, 2019.
+TECSC also held a successful "Happening" youth retreat at St. Christopher March 1-3, 2019.
+A fall youth retreat is planned for October 2019, and Happening #2 is on the calendar for early 2020.
+Our annual Clergy Confidence is also scheduled for the spring of 2020 at St. Christopher.
 The importance of this beloved camp and conference center is much larger than our recent divisions.
 Our prayer is that it will continue to bless generations to come and be a focal point for unity and healing in our diocese.
 All who are seeking a deeper relationship with God are welcome to the Camp.

 EPISCOPAL AND ANGLICAN CONNECTIONS